Table of Contents

 Partially, this is related to durability — the flashlight itself will withstand just about anything you throw at it — but it also has to do with battery life.
 This particular tactical light has pretty impressive battery life, I’d say.
 At the lowest-brightness setting you can get 12 straight hours of beam, and at the highest — a whopping 1180 lumens — you’ll get 2 hours.

 That doesn’t sound like a lot, but you’re never going to be shining light that bright for two hours straight, so it really works out to be quite impressive.
-Plus, it’s not difficult to carry around an extra set of batteries, which you should be doing anyway in any situation in which you’d need a tactical light in the first place.
+Plus, it’s an easy EDC flashlight with few extra set of batteries, which you should be doing anyway in any situation in which you’d need a tactical light in the first place.

 The MK II has a variety of light modes.
 There’s a straight beam, which can be adjusted to three different power levels, from super-bright to just . . .
 Well, bright; and two strobe light options, for getting attention in emergency situations.
 Nothing remarkable here, but all of these work just fine and function very well whenever you need them to.